takaharuueno/sdl_evolution/proposals/NNNN-spec-add-ButtonName-to-use-hardware-buttons-with-shortcuts.md

         <warning>
             It may be notified when displayLayout is set to "NAV_FULLSCREEN_MAP".
             When this function is notified, it is necessary for the application to consider the function distribution.
-            For example, when this function is notified during map scrolling, it is necessary to display the destination setting item of Menu.
+            For example, when this function is notified during map panning, it is necessary to display the destination setting item of Menu.
         </warning>
     </element>
     <element name="SELECT">